Takeshi Takashina: Battle of Guam

 In early March 1944, the IJA 29th division was taken out of reserve and reassigned to the IJA 31st Army.
 The bulk of division, comprising 18th and 38th infantry regiments, was sent to Guam island together with 48th Independent Mixed Brigade.
 Smaller detachments were sent to Tinian and Rota islands.
 Takashina was overall commander of Guam's defenses from early 1944 onward.
 Guam had approximately 18,000 Japanese soldiers and marines.
 On 21 July, Guam was invaded by Allied forces.
 Two days after the United States 3rd Marine Division landed on Guam, 25 July, Takashina planned a counterattack to push the Americans back into the sea.
 His strategy was to gather up every available Japanese unit on the island and to make one huge offensive to flush the Americans out of their beachhead positions back into the sea.
 After unsuccessful attacks on the Japanese positions at Fonte Hill, the Marines' left and right flanks were forced back by the Japanese.
 Approximately six battalions were ready to attack the Americans by that time, and the offensive occurred in the rain on the night of 25 July.
 The offensive was made during that weather in order to take the Marines by surprise, but white illumination shells fired by the American fleet enabled the Marines to detect the attack.
 The Marines were saved by tanks, and the Japanese attack ended early in the morning of 26 July.
 Over 3,500 Japanese soldiers died in the attempt.
 After the failure of the counteroffensive, the Japanese began evacuations of their defenses at Fonte Hill, as ordered by Takashina.
 However, Takashina was killed in action while overseeing the retreat.
 His superior Hideyoshi Obata assumed command of Japanese forces on Guam, and committed suicide on 11 August, the day after Guam was liberated by American forces.

+After the war, Takashina was posthumously implicated in the beheading of Guamanian civilian Vicente Lizama in June 1944.
+Sergeant Major Akiyoshi Hosokawa, who served as a witness for the prosecution at the war crimes trial of Tadao Igawa, testified that Igawa had beheaded Lizama on the orders of Takashina.
+Igawa, the inspector of the Japanese civilian police on Guam, was convicted of beheading Lizama, sentenced to death, and executed by hanging by U.S. naval authorities in Guam on September 24, 1947.